Lionel Messi has had a complicated relationship with international football to say the least.

 5. Fabio Quagliarella

-Still going strong in Serie A at 38, Quagliarella is part of a clutch of ageing stars running riot in the Italian top flight, which is now starting to take on a ‘Masters Football’ guise (whatever happened to that?), with the veteran sharpshooter on 12 goals for the season in just 24 starts.
+Still going strong in Serie A at 39, Quagliarella is part of a clutch of ageing stars continuing to prove their worth in the Italian top flight, which is now starting to take on a ‘Masters Football’ guise (whatever happened to that?).

 6. Santi Cazorla